swiftlang/swift-evolution/proposals/0065-collections-move-indices.md

   /// The bounds of the result, even if it is empty, are always
   /// limited to the bounds of `limits`. func clamped(to limits: Self) -> Self
 }

+/// Conversion from one range to another. extension RangeProtocol where Bound : Strideable, Bound.Stride : Integer {
+  /// Creates an instance equivalent to `other`.
+  ///
+  /// - Precondition: an equivalent range is representable as an
+  ///   instance of `Self`.
+For example, `Range(0...Int.max)`
+  ///   violates this precondition because an equivalent `Range<Int>`
+  ///   would need an `upperBound` equal to `Int.max + 1`, which
+  ///   is unrepresentable as an `Int`. public init<Other: RangeProtocol where Other.Bound == Bound>(_ other: Other)
+}
 ```